TBD54566975/did-nostr/README.md

 | `verificationMethod` | includes crypto keys that can be used for various purposes, such as to verify digital signatures | the key shown in the example above happens to be the decoded nostr pubkey                                                    |
 | `service`            | lists services that can be used to interact with a DID                                           | the example includes the nostr relays that this DID publishes to.
 Could also include any other service e.g. a lightning node |
 | `keyAgreement`       | lists keys that can be used to generate shared keys for encryption/decryption purposes           |                                                                                                                              |

+>_💡 there are several other properties that can exist on DID documents. more info on that [here](https://www.w3.org/TR/did-core/)_

 # NIP-9325
 ⚠️ WIP ⚠️